Gersson Rosas: Early life and education

-Management career
+Career

 Houston Rockets

 Rosas joined the Houston Rockets front office in 2003.
 He began working under general manager Carroll Dawson and stayed on after Dawson's retirement, to become a trusted confidant of his replacement Daryl Morey.
 During his career with the Rockets, Rosas served various roles, beginning as a Personnel Scout/Video Coordinator for three seasons, and ultimately worked his way up to Executive Vice President of Basketball Operations, where he worked closely with Morey.
 Secondarily, he served as Director of Player Personnel, Director of Scouting, and General Manager for Houston's D-League affiliate, the Rio Grande Valley Vipers.
 The Vipers made the D-League finals in all four of Rosas' seasons as GM, winning the D-League Championship twice.

 During Rosas's tenure in Houston the Rockets made the playoffs 12 times, advancing to the Western Conference Finals in 2015 and 2018.
 In 2017–18, the Rockets were owners of the NBA's best record (65–17), top offense in the league and a dynamic style of defense.
 Rosas played significant roles in developing the team's philosophy and roster, including the successful pursuits of Most Valuable Player James Harden and All-Star Chris Paul via trade acquisitions along with the free agent recruitment of P.J.
 Tucker and Eric Gordon.
 In addition, he was a leading force in the past draft selections of Clint Capela and Montrezl Harrell; trade acquisitions of Kyle Lowry, Goran Dragic and Luis Scola, and past free agent acquisitions of Dwight Howard and Patrick Beverley.
 Rosas also played a key role in head coach and coaching staff hires in the NBA (Mike D’Antoni, Kevin McHale) and NBA G League (Chris Finch, Nick Nurse).

 Rosas was initially hired to be the Dallas Mavericks general manager in 2013, becoming the first Latino GM in the NBA, but left the post after only 3 months.
 The departure was caused by disagreements regarding his level of control over the teams' basketball operations, which was intended to be supplementary to president of basketball operations Donnie Nelson.
 Rosas then returned to Houston.

 Rosas was additionally named international player personnel scout for United States men's national basketball team in 2015.